Make Pooja Room Mandir Using a Carton

 Secure all parts with the help of fevicol and adhesive tape.
 Now, make a dilute fevicol solution, dip tissue paper and stick it on the pooja mandir.
 Seal all the open edges using tissue paper.
 Cover the side, top and front part of the pooja mandir and leave it to dry.

 Apply a thin layer of fevicryl acrylic copper color to the mandir and let it dry.
-Use a thick cotton string to design an OM in the centre of your pooja mandap.
+Use a thick cotton string to design an OM in the center of your pooja mandap.
 Color it with copper color.

 Add a thick cardboard at the bottom of your mandir for support.
 This will stop the mandir from falling over and keep it steady.